neutron-org/testnets/quark/testcases/ICA+ICQ.md

 - If you don't have uni (Juno's testnet) in your Keplr, go to this [Jsfiddle](https://jsfiddle.net/superatik/L6bys84z/1/),
 - Copy your Uni address (or generate a new one),
 - Go to [Faucet](https://faucet.roguenet.io/) and get your `junox`.

+### Generate the relayer address on Neutron and get testnet `$ntrn` tokens

+Testnet tokens are required for the operation of the IBC relayer. **You will specify the address used in this section in `hermes` configuration as the address on the Neutron chain.**

+1. Go to the Faucet (http://23.109.159.28/) and get tokens for your relayer address that is going to be used on the Neutron chain,
+2. Make sure tx is passed by going to http://23.109.159.28:3333//accounts/<your_relayer_address>.

 ### Uploading the test contract